praj176/praj176/README.md

 - 👋 Hi, I’m Prajwal
-- 🎓 Completed Computer Engineering with Honours in AI and ML at SCOE Pune in 2023
+- 🎓 Completed Computer Engineering with Honours in AI and ML from SPPU,Pune in 2023
 - 📫 Linkedin : linkedin.com/in/praj761

 - Welcome to My GitHub Profile! 👋